mdarina/mdarina.github.io/_posts/2021-01-08-Importing and Cleaning Kickstarter Data.md

 - 2014: April, August, October, December
 - 2015: April, June, August, October

 It was really easy to import all 2014 and April 2015 JSON files because all the files' structure was the same and there was nothing in the data that had to be fixed.
-For 2014 I created a loop to read all 2014 files and create monthly csv files on the harddrive.
+For 2014 I created a loop to read all 2014 files and create monthly csv files on the hard drive.
 The full code is available in [my GitHub repository](https://github.com/mdarina/kickstarter_data_cleaning).
 ```r
 #Importing the libraries
 library(jsonlite) #to read JSON